Mount of Temptation: Bronze Age to Hellenistic period

 Jebel Quruntul is a limestone peak controlling the main paths from Jerusalem and Ramallah to Jericho and the River Jordan since antiquity, possibly the same as the "desert road" (דרך המדבר, derech hamidbar) mentioned in Joshua 8:15 & 20:31 and Judges 20:42.
-Nomads have frequented the oasis at Jericho produced by the Spring of Elisha at Ein as-Sultan for at least 12,000 years.
+Nomads have frequented the oasis at Jericho, watered by the Ein es-Sultan spring, also known as Spring of Elisha, for at least 12,000 years.
 There was small settlement on the slopes of Quruntul around 3200 bc during the early Bronze Age.
 The area was conquered by the Israelites around 1200 bc, but there are no records of important battles in the area during the subsequent conquest by the Assyrians, Babylonians, Persians, Macedonians, or the Diadochi.

+Maccabean Revolt

 By the time of the Maccabean Revolt, the Seleucid general Bacchides had fortified the summit of Quruntul.
 This garrison fell to the Jewish revolt in 167 bc, but was retaken and remanned by Bacchides following his victory at Elasa in 160 bc.
 The emperor Antiochus VII Sidetes appointed a certain Ptolemy as commander of this garrison and the lands around Jericho.
 Using the fort as his main stronghold, he held a banquet there where he slew the Jewish high priest Simon Thassi, his father-in-law, along with two of his brothers-in-law in 134 bc.
 Simon's third son John Hyrcanus then succeeded his father and attacked.
 Encircled by the Judean army, Ptolemy threatened to throw John's mother, his own mother-in-law, from the fort and over the cliff.
 The woman supposedly pled for her son not to shirk his duty on her account, after which he continued the assault.
 She was first tortured and then, after John was forced to withdraw from the siege to honor the seventh year of rest then observed by the Jews, killed.
 Receiving insufficient reinforcements from Antiochus to hold his position, Ptolemy then fled to Zeno Cotylas, the tyrant of Philadelphia (now Amman, Jordan).

+In the first century BC, during Herod's conflict with Antigonus for the throne of Judaea, Dok was seized by Antigonus.
+Herod subsequently made improvements to the water system at the site.